 This category is broad but covers any expenses incurred to investigate, open a new business, or acquire an existing business.
 Expenses can include conducting market surveys or research, analyzing products, locating suppliers, researching labor supply, or visiting potential business locations.

 2. Costs to open your doors

-These deductions are more focused on the tasks that led to you opening your doors.
-These can include costs for training new employees, advertising and marketing, seeking consultants or legal assistance, or traveling to visit distributors or suppliers.
+These deductions are more focused on the tasks that led to opening your doors.
+These can include costs for training new employees, advertising and marketing, consultants or legal assistance, or traveling to visit distributors or suppliers.
 The only exception is equipment costs, which you can only write off in small portions.
 And if your business is home-based, you can write off your home office as a business expense.

 3. Organizational costs

 This last category covers any costs accrued to set up your business as a partnership or corporation.
 These can include legal fees, filing and accounting fees, state organization fees, and some other costs associated with directors and organizational meetings.
 Your business has to have been incorporated within its first year to qualify as a deductible expense.

 Saving money during tax season can be a huge win for your business.
 If you are unsure or have questions about filing taxes, speak with a tax expert to make sure you’ve covered all your bases.
 If you’re worried about an audit, the IRS suggests keeping all your records for at least three years, depending on how you file.
 For many business owners who use automated or artificial intelligence (AI)-driven accounting software, those expenses and receipts are often saved automatically.

 Itemizing your small business taxes can take time, but it will be well worth the savings if you qualify.
 After all, you can put those savings right back into your small business to fund success in the new year.

 Salesforce helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.